Lambda-invariants of Mazur--Tate elements attached to Ramanujan's tau function and congruences with Eisenstein series: Relating to Eisenstein series and boundary symbols

 Let $\Gamma \leq \SL_2(\ZZ)$ be a fixed congruence subgroup.
 To any modular form ${f \in \mathcal{S}_k(\Gamma)}$, one can associate a modular symbol of sign $+1$ denoted by $\varphi_f^+ \in \Hom_{\Gamma}(\dDelta^0,V_{k-2}(\CC))$ defined by

-where the integration takes place on the semi-circular path joining $r$ and $s$ contained in the upper-half plane (or a vertical line if either $r$ or $s$ is $\infty$).
-In this article, we require a canonical way of normalization of the modular symbols so that their values on every divisor $D \in \dDelta^0$ are $p$-integral for $p \in \{3,5,7\}$.
-For this purpose, we suppose from now on that all modular symbols are normalized by the cohomological period of \cite[Definition~2.1]{PW}.
+where the integration takes place on the semi-circular path joining $r$ and $s$ contained in the upper half plane (or a vertical line if either $r$ or $s$ is $\infty$).
+In this article, we require a canonical way of normalizing the modular symbols so that their values on every divisor $D \in \dDelta^0$ are $p$-integral for $p \in \{3,5,7\}$ and that at least one of these values is coprime to $p$.
+For this purpose, we assume from now on that all modular symbols are normalized by the cohomological period of \cite[Definition~2.1]{PW}.
+We refer the reader to the code \cite[\texttt{mu.sagews}]{link1}.

 Given a commutative ring $R$, we have the evaluation map It induces a projection In other words, given a homomorphism (not necessarily a modular symbol) in $\Hom(\dDelta^0,V_{k}(R))$, we obtain a homomorphism in $\Hom(\dDelta^0,R)$ via the map $\eval$.